adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Yes, indeed I do," replied the animal reproachfully.
 "My hands will get all sunburned and tanned without my mittens, and I’ll probably catch cold without them."

-1 **the Fuddles** — Развалийцы

-2 **FUDDLECUMJIG** — Развалибург

 "Nonsense!" said Dorothy.
 "I never heard of any kangaroo with mittens."

 "Didn’t you?" asked the animal.

 "Never!" repeated the girl.
 "Where do you live?"

 "About two miles beyond Fuddlecumjig," was the answer.
 "Grandmother Gnit made me the mittens, and she’s one of the Fuddles."

 "Well, go home now, and perhaps the old lady will make you another pair," suggested Dorothy. " We are going to Fuddlecumjig, and you may hop along beside us."